zyq0909/Attention_O-Net/README.md

 Accept by Journal of Biomedical Health and Informatics (J-BHI).

-The full source code will have been released (2021/06/28).
+The full source code have been released (2021/06/28).